ukwa/monitrix-bdt/README.md

 # monitrix: Blocking Detection Tool

 monitrix-bdt is a tool in the spirit of [Down For Everyone Or Just Me](http://www.downforeveryoneorjustme.com/).
-If you encounter a URL that is blocked from your site, you can post this URL to monitrix-bdt, and it will try to reach the URL from a second (physically separated) server.
+If you encounter a URL that is blocked from your location, you can post this URL to monitrix-bdt, and it will try to reach the URL from a second (physically separated) server.
 If the URL is not reachable for montrix-bdt either, there's a good chance the URL is actually down.
-Otherwise, it's likely that your site is blocked by the host.
+Otherwise, it's likely that your location is being blocked by the host.

 The montrix-bdt project consists of two parts: